Growing the Perfect Crop

-The PACES are not reusable, which is too bad, especially when you have multiple children like I do, I must buy new PACES for each child.
+The PACES are not reusable, which is too bad, especially when you have multiple children as I do, I must buy new PACES for each child.
 Thankfully the PACES are inexpensive.
 One PACE costs around three dollars.
 There are six subjects, plus Bible PACES.
 There are twelve PACES per subject.
 That works out to about $215-$250 per child per year.
 That is pretty reasonable.
 It may even be less expensive than sending your child to public school when you figure in clothing and supply costs associated with public school.

 The curriculum isn’t updated very often.
 Some of the PACES are outdated as far as technological advances being presented.
-It really doesn’t make a difference in the education.
+It really doesn’t make a difference in the education subjects.
 I just teach my children how to research using the internet and how to send an email separately.
 However, I just saw that ACE will be offering one subject online in the near future.

-If you are wondering where to purchase ACE curriculum, I have found the best place is a small company called Curriculum Express.
+If you are wondering where to purchase the ACE curriculum, I have found the best place is a small company called Curriculum Express.
 They offer free shipping on orders over $45, run specials throughout the year, and they have excellent customer service.
 Once, I accidentally chose overnight shipping that would have cost me an additional $75!
-They called me to double check if I wanted to pay the extra shipping.
+They called me to double-check if I wanted to pay the extra shipping.
 Now that is good customer service!

 4. Develop closer family relationships

 Homeschool develops strong family bonds.
 With homeschooling, you spend almost all the time with your children.
-This is good character development for both children and parents.
+This is a good character development for both children and parents.
 Learning to get along and work out differences, working together on school and farm projects, worshipping and praying together builds strong family relationships.
 There is no one I would rather be with than my family.
 Of course, there are times I need a break, but usually, I miss them terribly when I am away and wish I was with them instead.

-5. Teach your morals, values and beliefs to your children
+5. Teach your morals, values, and beliefs to your children

 Finally, homeschooling allows you to teach your children the values that are most important to you.
 You can use a curriculum that supports the values that you would like to teach your children.